reallygooday/BertelsmannScholarship/README.md

 Downloaded and instaledl Vagrant.
 This is an command line utility that makes it easy to manage and access your virtual machines.
 Note: Currently (July 2018), the version of VirtualBox is 5.2.
 Newer versions do not yet support Vagrant.

+Working from command line only.
 Coded using the following command:

      > $cd ~/Documents
      > $cd vm
+     > $ls -a (-a flag used to list all hiden files, on a Linux system, any file that begins with a dot is considered a hidden file)
+     > $ls -al (-l flag lists results in long format; d is a directory, -dash is a file)

+    ➜  vm ls -al
+    total 8
+    drwxr-xr-x  4 angela  staff   128 13 Dec 09:32 .
+    drwx------@ 7 angela  staff   224 13 Dec 09:29 ..
+    drwxr-xr-x  4 angela  staff   128 13 Dec 09:32 .vagrant
+    -rw-r--r--  1 angela  staff  3022 13 Dec 09:32 Vagrantfile
+    ➜  vm

      > $vagrant init ubuntu/trusty64
      > $vagrant up